 While I love my green smoothies and drink two of them every single day, I love to eat too!

 Green smoothies provide better, longer lasting health and weight loss results when they are combined with a healthy, whole foods diet.
-When I am not drinking a smoothie, I eat healthy whole foods for my other meals.
+When I am not drinking a smoothie, I eat plant-based, whole foods for my other meals.

 Well, the way I eat can be summed up this way…